Yurii108/HT/README.md

 # HTML

-Hi.
+<h3> Hi.
 It is <a target="_blank" href="https://yurii108.github.io/HT/">my first project</a>.
 Here met with HTML and repeated the code for teacher.
-The finished project is not beautiful, but good practice and motivation to continue.
+The finished project is not beautiful, but good practice and motivation to continue.</h3>